ryan-parag/ryanparag.com/notes/designing-for-personalization.md

 }
 ```

 Some apps take this to another level, giving users options in choosing pre-selected themes (kind of like this site).
 Todoist lets users select a theme and which type (light/dark) of neutral colors they prefer.
-They even let the users toggle if they would like to match per their OS preferences:
+They even let the users toggle if they would like to match per their OS preferences and make a more cohesive cross-platform experience by syncing:

 ![Todoist Customization](../static/designing-for-personalization_7.png)

 ### A Step Further

-UI personalization and customization has made me curious on the limits to which we can go by giving users certain controls, and when we don't have.
-Most UI theming mechanism provide a limited, strictly-defined amount of choices (as seen above).
-What if we could give users full control of the theme in an interface.
+UI personalization and customization has made me curious on the limits to which we can go by giving users certain controls - and, more interestingly, when we don't have to.
+Most UI theming mechanisms provide a limited, strictly-defined amount of choices (as seen above).
+What if we could give users full control of the theme in an interface?

 So I created a way for users to theme this site on their own.
 [Check it out!](../create-theme)